How to make delicious, light and flavourful authentic Japanese Takoyaki octopus balls. (Makes approx 32 takoyaki, serves 2-3 people)

 - Swap any pale takoyaki with the more golden ones to ensure even cooking.
 (This is due to the inevitable heat spots on the pan, generally the ones in the middle directly over the heat source cook faster.)

 - Once the outside looks golden and crisp, remove the takoyaki from the pan.
 (The middle is still usually a bit runny, this is normal and you don't need to cook it until it's firm all the way through.)

-- Place on a plate and brush the takoyaki with sauce, drizzle with mayonnaise and sprinkle with aonori, katsuobushi and chopped spring onion.
+- Place the cooked takoyaki on a plate and brush the with the sauce from earlier.
+Drizzle with mayonnaise and sprinkle with your choice of toppings.